Jonathan-Harris1975/ai-podcast-suite/services/rss-feed-creator/README.md

 # RSS Feed Creator (Standalone)

-Produces a weekly RSS feed for the newsletter and as input to the script service.
+Produces a daily RSS feed for the newsletter and as input to the script service.

 ## 🧩 Role
 Fetches sources, summarises, and writes structured feed items.